FoundationGames/Bundle-Installer/README.md

 - `"download_configs" : {}` Contains all your download configs.
     - `"<download config name>" : {}` A download config, containing its id and downloads.
 Can be multiple.
        - `"id" : string` A unique installation id for your download config.
 This will be the game version id, and should preferably include the version of this download config as well as the target Minecraft version. <br/>
-       - `"loader_version" : string` The valid string for the version of Fabric Loader your download config will use, for example `0.11.3`. <br/>
+       - `"loader_version" : string` The valid string for the version of Quilt Loader your download config will use, for example `0.13.1-rc.6`.
+You can find all versions listed [here.](https://meta.quiltmc.org/v3/versions/loader) <br/>
        - `"game_version" : string` The valid string for the version of Minecraft your download config will use, for example `1.16.5`. <br/>
+       - `"separate_game_dir" : boolean` Whether to use an entirely different game directory (for content modpacks), or use the vanilla directory while accessing only mods and configs separately (**This will only work with a Uuilt loader version merging [this PR's](https://github.com/QuiltMC/quilt-loader/pull/20) code**) <br/>
        - `"downloads" : {}` Contains this download config's downloads. <br/>
            - `"<download name>" : []` A download object array, containing all the possible download sources in order of priority.
 Only one of the downloads in the array will actually be used, and the downloads will be ordered in priority (i.e. the first one will be tested to work first, and so on).
 This is in case a mod is removed from one source online, it is possible to have backups.
                - `{}` A download object, with a type and a data object.